 “Influenza is a deadly virus that kills thousands of people every year,” says Joshua Septimus, MD, an internist at Houston Methodist.
 “Influenza can also cause serious illnesses that require hospitalization, such as pneumonia.”

-The faulty thinking here lies in the way the flu vaccine works.
+The faulty thinking here lies in the way the seasonal flu vaccine works.
 According to Dr. Septimus, the viral strains that circulate each fall and winter change from year to year, and the immunizations distributed to doctor’s offices, health clinics, and pharmacies change, too (to target the flu strains predicted to spread the most widely).
 Even if the formulations didn’t change, Dr. Septimus says, the immunity provided by the influenza vaccination wanes over the course of the year.

 Myth #5: I’m allergic to eggs, so I can’t get the flu shot.